yeunnn/lbyarch-mp2/README.md

 This repository contains a implementation of the SAXPY operation (A*X + Y), a fundamental linear algebra computation used in various scientific and engineering applications.
 The project showcases two versions of the SAXPY kernel: one written in C Language and another in x86-64 assembly language, both designed to leverage their computational efficiency on the said SAXPY operation.

+## How to run
+- Open folder MP using visual studio, or simply run "x86_x64" in the Debug folder in the x64 folder.

 ## Specifications

 Write the kernel in (1) C program and (2) x86-x64 assembly language.
 The kernel is to perform SAXPY (A*X + Y) Function